Largest regular multigraphs with three distinct eigenvalues: Largest regular multigraphs with three eigenvalues

-\begin{theorem} The existence of a connected $k$-regular multigraph $G$ of order $q^2+q+1$ with only three distinct eigenvalues is equivalent to the existence of a finite projective plane $PG(2,q)$ that admits a polarity. \end{theorem} \begin{proof} If a finite projective plane $PG(2,q)$ that admits a polarity exists, then the incidence matrix can be symmetric, and it is the adjacency matrix of a $k$-regular multigraph of order $q^2+q+1$ with only three distinct eigenvalues.
+The following is the main theorem in this section. \begin{theorem} The existence of a connected $k$-regular multigraph $G$ of order $k^2-k+1$ with only 3 distinct eigenvalues is equivalent to the existence of a finite projective plane $PG(2,k-1)$ that admits a polarity. \end{theorem} \begin{proof} If a finite projective plane $PG(2,k-1)$ that admits a polarity exists, then the incidence matrix can be symmetric, and it is the adjacency matrix of a $k$-regular multigraph of order $k^2-k+1$ with only 3 distinct eigenvalues.

-Let $G$ be a connected $k$-regular multigraph of order $q^2+q+1$, with only three distinct eigenvalues.
-By Lemma~\ref{prop:1}, the bipartite double graph $G'$ of $G$ is simple.
-Since the number of distinct eigenvalues of $G'$ is $4$, the diameter of $G'$ is at most $3$.
-Thus the graph $G'$ attains the well-known upper bound $ n \leq 2(1+q+q^2), $ and the girth of $G'$ is $6$.
-The graph $G'$ is the cage $v(k,6)$, and $G'$ must be the incidence graph of a finite projective plane $PG(2,q)$ (see \cite[Section 6.9]{BCNb}).
-Now the incidence matrix of the projective plane $PG(2,q)$ is symmetric, and hence there exists a polarity on it. \end{proof}